 Arrange one of our car rental deals in Martinique and collect your rental vehicle from our convenient branch at the Fort de France Airport.
 The airport is situated in the center of the island giving you quick access to many top destinations.
 Use this page to help you plan your trip as we offer great tips on driving with your car rental in Martinique and suggestions for your travel itinerary.

 When you rent a car in Martinique with Sixt you can select from a wide range of car categories.
 Our fleet hosts vehicles from some of the best manufacturers in the world.
 With our attractive rates you can drive a rental car from prestige brands such as BMW, Mercedes-Benz and more.
 Air-conditioning comes standard and you can opt for automatic transmission as well.
 Extras are also available to help you tailor your car rental in Martinique.
-While booking online include add-ons like GPS, additional driver or insurance coverage.
+While booking online include add-ons like GPS, or additional driver coverage.
 We also have child seats suitable for babies, toddlers and small children.
 You will see all of our recommended optional features when on the booking engine.

 The renter and the driver have to be in possession of a valid driving license.
 Please remember to bring along a valid ID card or passport to present upon pick up of your car rental in Martinique.